apache/eventmesh/docs/en/instructions/eventmesh-runtime-quickstart.md

 The plugin can be loaded from classpath and plugin directory.
 In local develop, you can declare the used plugins in build.gradle of eventmesh-starter module, or execute copyConnectorPlugin task of gradle to copy the plugin instance jar to dist/plugin directory.
 By default, eventmesh will load the plugins in project's dist/plugin, this can be changed by add -DeventMeshPluginDir=your_plugin_directory.
-The plugin instance need to be used at runtime can be configured in eventmesh.properties.
+The plugin instance need to be used at runtime can be configured in eventmesh.yml.

 **2.3.2 Configure plugin**

 -Deventmesh.log.home=eventmesh-runtime/logs

-Specify the connector plugin that will be loaded after the project start by declaring in `eventMesh.properties`
+Specify the connector plugin that will be loaded after the project start by declaring in `eventMesh.yml`

-Modify the `eventMesh.properties` file in the `confPath` directory
+Modify the `eventMesh.yml` file in the `confPath` directory

 load **rocketmq connector** configuration：